luneyune/StyockCPP/docs/commands-specification.md

 ---
  - printd - take a decimal number from top of stack and print into STDOUT
  - printc - take a character from top of stack and print into STDOUT
- - prints - take items from stack and print them into STDOUT until '\0'
+ - prints - take items from stack and print them into STDOUT until '\0' string will be deleted during this operation
 ---
 Control commands
  - stop - end programm
  - jmp \<arg\> - jump to the command with index arg
  - js - jump to the command with index from top element of stack
 ---
- - jl \<arg\> - jump to the command with index arg if top of stack < 0
+ - jl \<arg\> - jump to the command with index arg if top of stack = -1
- - jle \<arg\> - jump to the command with index arg if top of stack <= 0
+ - jle \<arg\> - jump to the command with index arg if top of stack -1 or 0
  - jg \<arg\> - jump to the command with index arg if top of stack = 1
- - jge \<arg\> - jump to the command with index arg if top of stack > 0
+ - jge \<arg\> - jump to the command with index arg if top of stack 1 or 0
  - je \<arg\> - jump to the command with index arg if top of stack = 0

- *NOTE: top of stack will be removed during this operations*
+*Note: top element of stack will be removed during all conditional jumps and js*

  ---